xavijam/probot-empty/README.md

 # probot-empty

-> A GitHub App built with [Probot](https://probot.github.io) that A Probot app that commits an empty commit if any user comments something specific
+> A GitHub App built with [Probot](https://probot.github.io) that commits an empty commit if any user comments something specific

 ## Setup